PiaMacalanda/SoftEng1-Command-Pattern/README.md

+# Command Pattern
-## Programming Challenge
+### Programming Challenge
-Imagine you're building a smart home automation system where various devices (lights, thermostat, music player, etc.) can be controlled remotely using a central hub or app.
+&emps Imagine you're building a smart home automation system where various devices (lights, thermostat, music player, etc.) can be controlled remotely using a central hub or app.
 Each device has different functionalities, but you want to create a unified and flexible control mechanism.

 Design a system that allows you to control multiple smart home devices with ease.
 Your goal is to create a solution where: